Maialen Mera strives to understand and overcome her challenges

 “I put my heart behind everything that I do,” she said.

 Mera has maintained a 3.9 GPA while working as a tutor, academic coach and research assistant at The University of Alabama in Huntsville.
-After earning her undergraduate degree in mathematics, she is now pursuing a graduate degree in business analytics.
+After earning her undergraduate degree in mathematics, she recently graduated with a master’s degree in business analytics.

 "After finishing most of my math requirements, I realized that finance and business were what truly interested me," she said.